How Report My Loss Works

 Report My Loss is an online service used by thousands of people each month to securely and conveniently submit details of lost property.

-If you represent a police force in the UK and would like to explore how efficient online loss reporting can save your force money (assuming you’re still offering it yourself) as well as improve service for the public, please read more on the police information page.
+If you represent a police force in the UK and would like to explore how efficient online loss reporting can save your force money (assuming you’re still offering it yourself) as well as improve the service for the public, please read more on the police information page.

-If you lose an official document of any kind (for example, a passport, driving licence, national identity card, visa, blue badge), we recommend you do NOT make a loss report.
+If you lose an official document of any kind (for example, a passport, driving licence, national identity card, visa, blue badge), we recommend you do not make a loss report.
 Instead, it would be best to ask the issuer to cancel these documents and provide new ones.
 If the issuing authority themselves are advising you to make a loss report, we urge you to question the logic of that request.
-A loss report made here will not benefit you because these types of documents if found, are typically returned to the issuing authorities.
+A loss report made here will not benefit you because these types of documents - if found - are typically returned to the issuing authorities.

 The Report My Loss system was developed in 2008 by Recipero who are the providers of the Recipero Crime Reduction Ecosystem.
 Today through its connections to the police NMPR it ensures that details of lost items are instantly available to police forces nationally, increasing the chances of recovery significantly.

 UK police led the way in adoption of the system and after a highly successful pilot, the Report My Loss system became the default system through which the public and police officers record details of lost property, with some UK police departments choosing to fully subsidise the system, making the use of it free in their regions.

 Many regions that have adopted Report My Loss have quickly recognised the benefits of the system which - thanks to its links to the police NMPR and other systems like Immobilise – helps to deliver a joined-up, national solution.